Synchronize branches with Guidewire VCS

 Where:

-To check if there is any commit difference between the branch in your remote repository and in the Guidewire VCS, you can execute the following command:
+To check if there is any commit difference between a branch in your external repository and a branch in the Guidewire-managed repository, you can run the following command:

 git log --left-right gwmanaged/<branch_in_gw_repository>...source/<branch_in_your_repository>